getgrav/grav-learn/pages/02.content/12.content-types/docs.md

 Grav is a flexible platform however, and can actually serve up any content type you could wish for (`xml`, `rss`, `json`, `pdf`, etc.), you just have to provide a way to render it appropriately.

-If you were to request a route with a `.xml` extension, for example: `/blog.xml`,  instead of using the regular `blog.html.twig` template to render it, Grav look for a template called `blog.xml.twig`.
-You would need to ensure that template output the appropriate XML structure.
+If you were to request a route with a `.xml` extension, for example: `/blog.xml`,  instead of using the regular `blog.html.twig` template to render it, Grav looks for a template called `blog.xml.twig`.
+You would need to ensure that template outputs the appropriate XML structure.

 ### Example with JSON files